Managing Variables and Environment Overrides

 Overriding Variables, Environments

-When you declare an overridden variable (using the API, saucectl command line utility, or the Schedule tool) its value will be injected into the test when it's executed.
-If the variable has already been declared in the Vault or the Globals/Input Set, it will be rewritten with the new value.
+When you declare a variable override (using the API, saucectl command line utility, or the Schedule tool) its value will be injected into the test when it is executed.

 Environments are collections of overrides.
 You can save an environment as a preset with a name and reuse it when running a test.

-Variable Component
+Set Variable Component

-commands within a test, will introduce a runtime variable.
+The last item of the chain, the Set commands within a test, will introduce a runtime variable.
 If a variable with that name has already been declared, it will be overwritten by this.

 From a test, go to Compose > Click Add Component (+ icon) > Click the Set (variable) component > Fill out the required fields shown > Click the checkmark icon to add to your test.